crbrown22/dragongame/README.md

 #Contributing:
 If you want to contribute, please follow these steps:

-Fork the repository
+Fork the repository /
-Create a new branch
+Create a new branch /
-Make your changes
+Make your changes /
-Submit a pull request
+Submit a pull request.

 #License:
  This project is licensed under the MIT License - see the LICENSE file for details.